AMGEN ANNOUNCES WEBCAST OF 202 - GuruFocus.com

 PR Newswire

-THOUSAND OAKS, Calif., Oct.
-31, 2022 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that it will report its third quarter financial results on Thursday, Nov.
-3, 2022, after the close of the U.S. financial markets.
-The announcement will be followed by a conference call with the investment community at 1:30 p.m.
-PT.
-Participating in the call from Amgen will be Robert A. Bradway, chairman and chief executive officer, and other members of Amgen's senior management team.

-Live audio of the conference call will be simultaneously broadcast over the internet and will be available to members of the news media, investors and the general public.
+THOUSAND OAKS, Calif., Nov.
+4, 2022 /PRNewswire/ -- Amgen (NASDAQ:AMGN) will present at the Credit Suisse 31st Annual Global Healthcare Conference at 3:50 p.m.
+ET on Wednesday, November 9, 2022.
+David M. Reese, M.D., executive vice president of Research and Development and Peter H. Griffith, executive vice president and chief financial officer at Amgen will present at the conference.
+The webcast will be broadcast over the internet simultaneously and will be available to members of the news media, investors and the general public.

 The webcast, as with other selected presentations regarding developments in Amgen's business given by management at certain investor and medical conferences, can be found on Amgen's website, www.amgen.com, under Investors.
 Information regarding presentation times, webcast availability and webcast links are noted on Amgen's Investor Relations Events Calendar.
 The webcast will be archived and available for replay for at least 90 days after the event.